Back on 20 June 2026

 The remainder of the old village is quite small but very pleasant to explore with some lovely old houses, half-timbered cottages and a picturesque village church and graveyard.

-Out by the National Trust and run with a love of tradition, The Fleece Inn is the quintessential English Country pub.
+Owned by the National Trust and run with a love of tradition, The Fleece Inn is the quintessential English Country pub.

 Originally a half-timbered medieval farmhouse which sheltered a farmer and his stock, the building was in the same family until 1977.